grame-cncm/faustcourse/session2/content.md

 ## Lesson 1: Learning Faust

-In order to become a Faust pro, the following elements must be learned:
+In order to really master Faust, the following elements must be learned:

 [slide 1 TODO]

-* Primitives
+* Primitives: the available buildin blocks so to speak
-* Syntax
+* Syntax: how to assemble this primitives to create a program
-* Semantics
+* Semantics: the meaning of the resulting program, what it does
 * Link between a Faust code, its graphical representation as a block-diagram, and its mathematical semantics as a function on signals
 * Libraries (lesson TODO)